 So not much to comment on in terms of the specifications.
-They are all respectable and normal.
-PSI rating is strong, sleeve assembly is typical of a Rogue bar and CrossFit/general weightlifting bar, and so forth.
+Specs are all respectable and normal.
+The Tensile strength rating is great, the sleeve assembly is typical of a Rogue bar and weightlifting bars in general, and so on.
 The unique aspects of this bar like the knurl pattern will be addressed more below.

 Unique Chan Knurling Pattern

-As I mentioned above, the knurl pattern on the Chan Bar is different than it is on any other barbell out there.
-The bar’s dual Olympic / Powerlifting hash marks are where they should be, but the space between that outer knurling is further apart.
-As you can see in the picture below, the space is 21″ apart versus about the 17″ or so that is typical.
+As I mentioned above, the knurl spacing on the Chan Bar is different than it is on any other barbell out there.
+The bar’s dual Olympic & powerlifting hash marks are where they should be, but the space between that outer knurling is further apart.
+As you can see in the picture below, the space is 21″ apart versus the 17″ or so that is typical.

-I have yet to run into a situation in which I wished that knurling was closer together like it would be on any other bar.
-To be fair, I am a tall guy, so I am far less likely to run into that situation due to my naturally wider stance and grip.
-Having said that, my workout partner is 5’5″ and he will not use any other bar in the arsenal since the Chan Bar made its way into the gym.
+I have personally yet to run into a situation where I wished that knurling was closer together like it would be on any other bar.
+Now to be fair I am a tall guy, so I am less likely to run into that situation due to my naturally wider stance and grip.
+That being said my workout partner is 5’5″ and he will not use any other bar in the arsenal since the Chan Bar made its way into the gym.
 The bar just feels so right.

-What I’m about to say may not seem like a selling point, but I dig this about the bar so I’ll share it with you.
-The shorter inside knurling (the knurl outside the 21″ center, and inside the powerlifting mark; where you would take position for the majority of your lifts) is the perfect width for just grabbing and going.
-It seems trivial to say that I’ve shaved a few seconds of positioning my hands off each set, but I’d be lying if I said I didn’t notice and appreciate it.
+What I’m about to say may not seem like much of a selling point to you, but I dig this about the bar so I’ll share it with you.
+The shorter inside knurling (the knurl outside the 21″ center, but inside the powerlifting mark (where you would take position for the majority of your lifts) is the perfect width for just grabbing and going.
+It seems trivial to say that I’ve shaved a few seconds of positioning my hands off each set, but I’d be lying if I said I didn’t appreciate it.

 Knurling – Sharpness

 As I previously mentioned, the sharpness of the knurling on the Chan Bar was the biggest selling point for me.
-I was so excited about the idea of owning a bar that didn’t have sissy knurling.
-But before you run away from this bar because you think it will feel like a cheese grater and tear up your hands, let me elaborate.
+I was very excited bout the idea of owning a bar that didn’t have sissy knurling – but before you run away from this bar because you think it will feel like a cheese grater and tear up your hands, let me elaborate.

-Yes, this bar sticks to your hands much more than say the Ohio Bar or other run-of-the-mill CrossFit bars.
-It is not intense though.
-It doesn’t hurt, it doesn’t cut, and it doesn’t rip off callouses (well any more than any other bar), but it holds, and it does it without the use of a pound of chalk each workout.
+Yes, the Chan sticks in your hands better than say the Ohio Bar, or run-of-the-mill CrossFit bars.
+It’s not intense though.
+It doesn’t hurt, cut, or rip off callouses (well any more than any other bar), but it holds, and it does it without the use of a pound of chalk each workout.
 The Chan is grippy, but it’s not like lifting on a hardcore power bar or single-rep competition bar.
 The grip is nice for one-rep maxes, but not uncomfortable for high-rep sets.
-On the contrary, it’s better for high-rep sets than other bars because it doesn’t slip.
+On the contrary actually, it’s better for high-rep sets than other bars because it doesn’t slip.

 Sleeve Spin / Rotation

 The Chan Bar is a bronze bushing bar, and there is nothing remarkable about or wrong with the sleeve rotation.
-The spin is on par with just about any and every bronze bushing bar I’ve had contact with, and it’s certainly consistent with all Rogue bushing bars.
-The assembly feels tight, there is no lateral play in the sleeve on the shaft, there is no excessive noise, and I don’t foresee any issues in this department.
+The spin is on par with just about any and every other bronze bushing bar I’ve come in contact with, and it’s certainly consistent with the other Rogue bushing bars.
+The assembly feels tight, there is no lateral play in the sleeve on the shaft, there is no excessive noise (well for a Rogue bar), and I don’t foresee any issues in this department.
 In this situation, boring is a good thing.

-If you’ve ever lifted on The Rogue Bar, the Ohio Bar, or just about any of the Rogue 28.5 mm bars, you’ll know what to expect in terms of whip with the Chan Bar.
-Matter of fact, being that this is a multi-purpose bar, it should come as no surprise to you that the whip is “average” in terms of other Rogue bars, and a bit above average when compared to lesser quality 28.5 mm bars.
+If you’ve ever lifted on The Rogue Bar, the Ohio Bar, or just about any 28.5 mm Rogue bar, you’ll know what to expect in terms of whip with the Chan Bar.
+Matter of fact, being that this is a multi-purpose bar, it should come as no surprise to you that the whip is just “average”.

 I have no complaints regarding the flex of the bar.
-It’s suitable for heavy, static lifts like the dead and bench, and just as suitable for cleans and snatches.
-If you Olympic lift on a competitive level, well then maybe you need a true 28 mm Olympic bar.
-For everyone else, I’m confident you’ll be completely happy with this bar both for CrossFit and general weightlifting.
+It’s suitable for heavy, static lifts like the deadlift and bench, and just as suitable for WOD-style cleans and snatches.
+If you Olympic lift on a competitive level, well then maybe you need a 28 mm Olympic bar.
+For everyone else, I am confident that you’ll be completely happy with this bar both for CrossFit and for general strength training.

 Satin Chrome Finish

-I bought the Satin Chrome version of the Chan Bar rather than the less expensive zinc version.
-I explained my reasoning for that at the beginning of the article.
-In case you’re wondering what “Satin” means, it simply means that the chrome hasn’t been polished out to give it that reflective shine.
-In other words, it’s still the same coating just not shiny like the bumper of classic Cadillac.
+As you know I purchased the satin chrome version of the Matt Chan Bar rather than a less expensive black zinc version, and I explained my reasoning for that at the beginning of the article.
+In case you’re wondering what satin means, it simply means that the chrome hasn’t been polished out to give it that reflective shine.
+In other words it’s still the same coating, it’s just not shiny like the bumper of classic Cadillac.

-I personally have no preference in terms of Satin or polished.
+I personally have no preference in terms of satin or polished.
 Chrome is chrome is chrome as far as I’m concerned, although some believe Satin makes for a better grip than polished.
 It’s a great looking bar and it’s easy to keep looking new.
-At $75 more than the murdered out zinc Chan, it would be a bargain at twice that price difference.
+At only $75 more than the black zinc Chan, it would be a bargain at twice that price difference.
 Sure, zinc will outlast oxide, but it will not look new for as long as chrome.

 Chan Bar Review Summary

 The Chan Bar has become an instant favorite in my garage gym.
 I have enough gun rack space for all my bars but one, and it’s the Chan that stays off the rack for easy access.
 It is used every workout for at least part of my workout, and often times all of it.
-I’ve had it a couple months now and it has not chipped, scratched, or lost any spin.
-I have zero complaints at this time and do not expect to have any.
-However, if a problem arises, I will of course edit my review – but I really don’t see it happening.
-5-star bar, no doubt.
+I’ve had it for a couple months now and it has not chipped, scratched or lost any spin.
+I have no complaints at this time and I do not expect to have any later.
+However, if a problem arises, I will edit my review – but I really don’t see it happening.
+5-star bar, easy.